 “Children produce less sweat than adults and this makes it more difficult for them to release excess heat,” she says.
 “Children also have different body proportions to adults, with a larger surface area compared to their weight and they are unable to adjust to changes in environmental heat as quickly as adults do, therefore their body temperature rises faster than adults.”

-Excess exposure to heat can cause dehydration, heat cramps, heat exhaustion and heat stroke, which can be life-threatening if severe, but are easily preventable.
+Excess exposure to heat can cause dehydration, heat cramps, heat exhaustion and heat stroke, which can be life-threatening to children if severe, but are easily preventable.
 However, children are less likely than adults to drink enough fluids when they are outside in the heat.

 “Dehydration and heat cramps are the early signs of heat-related conditions,” Dr Adei says.
 “Heat cramps are the mildest form of heat-related illness.
 Prolonged exposure to heat without enough hydration can eventually lead to heat exhaustion.
 If left untreated, heat stroke – the most severe heat-related illness – can occur.
 At this point, the body is not able to control its internal temperature and may reach very high temperatures above 40 degrees C.”